WAC Clearinghouse Writing Guide

 Notes Format:

 Numeral.
-Playwright-First Name first, Performance Title-in italics, directed by name, performed by performance artist names-First Names first, Recording Company Recording Number, Medium
+Playwright Name, Performance Title, directed by name, performed by performance artist names, Recording Company Recording Number, Medium.

 Bibliography Format:

-Playwright-Last Name first, Recording Title-in italics, directed by name, performed by performance artist names-First Names first, Recording Company Recording Number, Medium
+Playwright Name.
+Performance Title, directed by name, performed by performance artist names–First Names first, Recording Company Recording Number, Medium.

 Shakespeare, William.
 Othello.
 Directed by Howerd Sackler.
 Performed by Frank Silvera, Celia Johnson, Cyril Cusack, Anna Massey, and others.
 Caedmon CDG 225.
 Audiotape.